-Fig. 6 shows an example view of the discovery process for Cd and Se HPO genes in the ZmRoot network.
-We organized a global view of the ZmRoot network using the strongest 100,000 interactions with a force directed layout algorithm to show high level clustering.
-While a large number of possible candidate genes from SNP-to-gene mapping for each element (Fig. 6B-C, blue nodes) span many of the MCL clusters identified in the network (dotted ellipses), HPO genes discovered by density and locality for each element co-localize to only a small number of MCL clusters (red nodes).
+Fig. 6 shows an example view of the discovery process for HPO genes using the Cd and Se elemental accumulation traits and the ZmRoot network.
+We organized a global view of the ZmRoot networks using the strongest 100,000 interactions with a force-directed layout algorithm to show high level clustering.
+A large number of possible candidate genes from SNP-to-gene mapping for each element (Fig. 6B-C, blue nodes) span many of the MCL clusters identified in the network (dotted ellipses).
+The HPO genes, in contrast, discovered by density and locality networks co-localize to only a small number of MCL clusters (red nodes).

 Density and locality network metrics provide complementary information

 As part of the Camoco pipeline, we implemented two different network metrics for measuring the strength of a given candidate causal gene’s co-expression relationships with genes in other GWAS-identified loci: density and locality (See Eq.3 and Eq.4).
 Density simply measures the fraction of observed co-expression interactions to total possible co-expression relationships between the candidate gene and genes linked to other GWAS-identified loci, while locality is normalized to account for the proportion of interactions between the candidate gene and the rest of the genome (i.e. genes not near a GWAS locus).
 Overall, density identified more HPO genes than locality.
 For example, across all traits and networks, 391 HPO candidate genes were discovered using density while 247 HPO candidate genes were discovered using locality (See Table 4, Density:Any and Locality:Any).
 Interestingly, the high-confidence genes discovered were largely complementary, both in terms of which traits they produced results on and for which network.
 Among the two sets of genes (391 and 247 genes, respectively), 26 HPO genes were discovered in common (Table 4: Both:Any).
-While this overlap is statistically significant (p ≤ 1.5e-13; hypergeometric), the large number of uniquely discovered genes suggests the two measures are capturing largely complementary co-expression subnetworks.
-Indeed, when we measured the direct correlation of gene-specific density and locality measures across several GWAS traits and GO, we observed a shift toward positive but weak correlations (Supp.
-Figure 6), confirming why largely non-overlapping genes are discovered by the two metrics.
-Density produced the strongest results when using the ZmRoot network (326 HPO genes using density vs. 11 HPO gene using locality), while locality provided stronger results on the ZmPAN network (228 HPO genes using locality and 0 HPO genes using density).
+While this overlap is statistically significant (p ≤ 1.5e-13; hypergeometric), the large number of uniquely discovered genes suggests the two measures are capturing largely complementary biological information from co-expression subnetworks.
+Indeed, when we measured the direct correlation of gene-specific density and locality measures across several GWAS traits and GO terms, we observed very weak positive but significant correlations (Supp.
+Figure 6).
+Density was most effective at identifying HPO genes within the GWAS-linked loci when using the ZmRoot network (326 HPO genes using density vs. 11 HPO gene using locality).
+Locality provided stronger results on the ZmPAN network (228 HPO genes using locality and 0 HPO genes using density).
 We did observe that the utility of the locality metric appeared to be linked to the number of accessions used to construct the network (Supp.
-Table 6).
-For example, both the ZmPAN and ZmRoot networks were rebuilt using the common set of 20 accessions from the 503 ZmPAN and 46 ZmRoot accessions.
+Table 6) suggesting that the differences between networks in locality may simply reflect the number of samples used to generate them.
+For example, both the ZmPAN and ZmRoot networks were rebuilt using only the 20 accessions in common between the 503 ZmPAN and 46 ZmRoot experimental data sets.
 In both instances, substantially fewer HPO genes were discovered compared to the full sets.
-The ZmPAN network was also built using the common set of 20 accessions as well as an additional 26 random or CML biased lines to simulate the number of accessions used in the ZmRoot network.
+The ZmPAN network was also built using the common set of 20 accessions as well as 26 accessions selected from the broader set of 503 to simulate the number of accessions used in the ZmRoot network.
 In this case, there was a small increase in the number of HPO genes compared to the 20 accession networks, but still substantially fewer HPO genes discovered than the full ZmPAN network.

 Most candidate causal genes are trait-specific